mlr7/dodgers-app1/README.md

 the World Series.
 As of this writing, the 2020 Dodgers are making their way through the MLB postseason.
 I had an interest in understanding how the two teams compare accross some basic regular season statistics.

-When you run the app and navigate to http://127.0.0.1:8050/, you should see something like this,
+When you run the app and navigate to http://127.0.0.1:8050/, you should see something like this.

 ![alt text here](img/img_dashboard_LAD1.png)

-We will build more complex apps in soon.
+More complex apps will follow soon.